-Within the framework of the Erasmus+ Youth Programme, an Inclusion and Diversity Strategy has been designed to support the participation and inclusion of young people with fewer opportunities.
+Within the framework of the Erasmus+ Programme in the field of youth, an Inclusion and Diversity Strategy has been designed to support the participation and inclusion of young people with fewer opportunities.
 European Solidarity Corps implementing bodies, participating organisations and participants are invited to make use of this framework to ensure that the European Solidarity Corps reaches out to young people with fewer opportunities and responds positively to diversity.
-The Strategy is available on the website6 of the European Commission.
+The Strategy is available on the website of the European Commission.